glubsy/livestream_saver/README.md

-Download Youtube livestreams from the beginning to the end.
+* Download Youtube livestreams from the very beginning to the end.
-Monitor a given channel for upcoming any upcoming livestream and download them automatically when they are active.
+* Monitor a given channel for upcoming livestreams and download them automatically when they become active.

-Each module can be used independently from the others if needed.
+Each module can be used independently from one another if needed.
 Cookies (in Netscape format) are needed to access membership-only videos.

 ## Notes: